Ab-Initio Potential Energy Surfaces by Pairing GNNs with Neural Wave Functions: Related Work

 \section{Related Work}

 \textbf{Molecular property prediction} has seen a surge in publications in recent years with the goal of predicting QM properties such as the energy of a system.
 Classically, features were constructed by hand and fed into a machine learning model to predict target properties~\citep{christensenFCHLRevisitedFaster2020,behlerAtomcenteredSymmetryFunctions2011,bartokRepresentingChemicalEnvironments2013}.
-Recently, GNNs have proven to be more accurate and took over the field~\citep{yangAnalyzingLearnedMolecular2019,klicperaDirectionalMessagePassing2019,schuttSchNetDeepLearning2018}.
+Lately, GNNs have proven to be more accurate and took over the field~\citep{yangAnalyzingLearnedMolecular2019,klicperaDirectionalMessagePassing2019,schuttSchNetDeepLearning2018}.
 As GNNs approach the accuracy limit, recent work focuses on improving generalization by integrating calculations from computational chemistry.
 For instance, QDF~\citep{tsubakiQuantumDeepField2020} and EANN~\citep{zhangEmbeddedAtomNeural2019} approximate the electron density while OrbNet~\citep{qiaoOrbNetDeepLearning2020} and UNiTE~\citep{qiaoUNiTEUnitaryNbody2021} include features taken from QM calculations.
 Another promising direction is $\Delta$-ML models, which only predict the delta between a high-accuracy QM calculation and a faster low-accuracy one~\citep{wengertDataefficientMachineLearning2021}.
 Despite their success, surrogate models lack reliability.
 Even if uncertainty estimates are available~\citep{lambBayesianGraphNeural2020,hirschfeldUncertaintyQuantificationUsing2020}, generalization outside of the training regime is unpredictable~\citep{guoCalibrationModernNeural2017}.

 While such supervised models are architecturally related, they pursue a fundamentally different objective than PESNet.
-Where surrogate models approximate QM calculations from data, this work focuses on performing the exact QM calculations from scratch.
+Where surrogate models approximate QM calculations from data, this work focuses on performing the exact QM calculations from first principles.